-Arrive in Myrtleford on bicycle via the Murray to Mountains Rail Trail, or make it a stop on your tour of the Great Alpine Road.
-You'll find plenty to occupy your time in the bustling village and surrounds.
+Arrive in Myrtleford on bicycle via the Murray to Mountains Rail Trail or make it a stop on your tour of the Great Alpine Road and discover a village brimming with life.
+Sample fresh local produce, visit cellar doors and delve into the region's goldmining history.

 Pedal to produce